-- These rates are applicable for Minor and Female players, Level 1-3 referees, coaches, managers, and trainers/safety people. - There is an additional charge for Major Medical/Dental Insurance for Junior, Major Junior, Senior, and Adult Recreational players as well as Level 4-6 Referees.
-These fees vary across the country depending on claims experience. - · Individual Branches may charge a Branch Administration Fee. - Sales tax is applicable in Ontario and Quebec on the liability and Accidental Death and Dismemberment Insurance Policies. - · Volunteer's and staff insurance fees are incorporated in the fees paid by players, coaches, managers, and trainers/safety people.
+- These rates are applicable for Minor and Female players, Level 1-3 referees, coaches, managers, and trainers/safety people. - There is an additional charge for Major Medical/Dental Insurance for Junior, Major Junior and Senior as well as Level 4-6 Referees.
+These fees vary across the country depending on claims experience. - Individual Members may charge a Member Administration Fee. - Sales tax is applicable in Ontario, Manitoba, and Quebec on the liability and Accidental Death and Dismemberment Insurance Policies. - Volunteer's and staff insurance fees are incorporated in the fees paid by players, coaches, managers, and trainers/safety people.

-APPENDIX 1 Hockey Canada - structure
+APPENDIX 1 - SAFETY MESSAGES